קולטור

 Tea was a beloved daily drink among pre-war Eastern European Jews, especially in Russia, just as it was among non-Jews of the same area.
 In those days, water for tea was boiled in a samovar, a metal container with a faucet near the bottom, which was often heated with coal.
 Unlike in other cultures where tea is served in a china teacup or ceramic mug, tea was served in a glass.

 Enjoying a glass of tea became a symbol of a peaceful social moment, of an invitation to spend time with family and friends.
-One person would invite another for a glass of tea and at the same time have a chat, play a game of chess, or have a snack.
+People would, for example, chat or play chess over a glass of tea, usually accompanied by a nosh.
 The wealthy would always serve tea with various jams and pastries.
 To drink the tea, the custom was to take small sips through a piece of sugar held between the teeth.

-The esteemed Yiddish writer Sholem Aleichem had the following words of praise for the custom of drinking tea: “When the samovar is brought out, and everyone sits down to drink Wissotzky’s tea — it’s a godly delight!”
+The esteemed Yiddish writer Sholem Aleichem had the following words of praise for tea drinking: “When the samovar is brought out, and everyone sits down to drink Wissotzky’s tea — it’s a godly delight!”
 Wissotsky’s tea, still popular today, owes its name to a Muscovite Jew, Kalonimus Wolf Wissotzky, who founded the Wissotzky Tea Company in 1849.
 By the early 1900s, his company had expanded to become a tea empire — the largest tea company in the world.

 און מע מאַכט אין דעם אַ לעכעלע